We’re fostering health literacy and health equity

 Are there grants available to help us implement Supportive Pregnancy Care?

-To make the program operational within an organization’s budget from the start, and therefore more sustainable, March of Dimes is not providing community grants to implement Supportive Pregnancy Care.
-Instead, local March of Dimes can consider underwriting some of the costs of the program for a site that needs the it but can’t purchase it.
+To make the program operational within an organization’s budget from the start, and therefore more sustainable, March of Dimes is not providing community grants to implement SPC.
+Instead, local March of Dimes can consider underwriting some of the costs of the program for a site that needs it but can’t purchase it.

 There are some critical steps your clinic must complete to implement Supportive Pregnancy Care.
 You'll have to: